c3lang/c3-web/src/content/docs/FAQ/compare-languages.md

 ##### In Zig but not in C3

-- Pervasive compile time execution.
+- Pervasive compile time execution with type generation
-- Memory allocation failure is an error.
+- Memory allocation failure is an error
-- Toolchain uses build files written in native Zig.
+- Build toolchain is scripted using build files written in Zig
-- Different syntax and behaviour compared to C.
+- Different syntax and behaviour compared to C
-- Structs define namespace.
+- Structs define namespace
-- Async primitives built in.
+- Async primitives built in\*
-- Arbitrary integer sizes.
+- Arbitrary integer sizes

+(\* Note that as of this writing, async is temporarily missing from Zig)

 ##### In C3 but not in Zig

 - Module system.
-- Integrated build system.
+- Operator overloading
-- C ABI compatibility by default.
+- C ABI compatibility by default
+- Gradual contracts
-- Optional contracts.
+- Dynamic interfaces
-- Familiar C syntax and behaviour.
+- Familiar C syntax and behaviour
+- Declarative integrated build system
-- Dynamic interfaces.
+- Built-in benchmarks
-- Built in benchmarks.

 ## Jai